 Š Different digestive requirements.
 Those with a weak digestive system may feel better without meat.
 Digesting meat requires more hydrochloric acid and pancreatic enzymes to digest the protein and the fat.
 Many people are low in these enzymes.
 The answer is to take a digestive enzyme supplement.

 Š Eating meat often causes copper to be eliminated from the body.
-In part, this occurs because meats are higher in zinc, a powerful copper antagonist.
-Eating meat thus can cause symptoms in some people related to the removal of copper.
+This can occasionally cause symptoms related to the removal of excess copper.
+We call it a healing reaction.
 For more on this subject, read Copper Elimination Symptoms.
-Eating less meat also lessens the copper elimination, and causes some people to feel better.
-However, the copper eventually builds up and causes far worse problems.

-Š More fiber, vegetables or something else.
-Some people feel better on a vegetarian regime because they start eating much more fiber and more vegetables, which is helpful for almost everyone.
-They believe they feel better due to less meat, when this is not the reason.
+Š More fiber.
+Some people feel better on a vegetarian regime because they start eating much more fiber

 All of these problems with eating meat are not really problems at all.
 However, they do cause people to feel better, at times, off meats, and they cause some people to decide falsely that a vegetarian diet is best.

 The answer is definitely yes.
-Many clients who continue to be vegetarians improve their health greatly with a nutritional balancing program.
-It works as well with them as with anyone.
+Many clients who continue to be vegetarians improve their health greatly with a development program.
+It works almost as well with them as with anyone else.

-A few modifications of the usual programs are needed, such as eliminating the animal-based supplements such as glandulars.
-Also, the diet won’t be quite as varied.
+The diet won’t be quite as varied.
 This will slow progress, a little.
-However, they do extremely well.
+However, they can do very well.

 SHOULD WE EAT ALL OUR FOOD RAW?